 Call it grit.
 Call it resilience or perseverance.
 Regardless, our kids need it.
 And as parents we play a big role in making sure they get it.

 I would love to hear from you.
-What does it take to foster spiritual grit?
+What do we as parents help our kids develop spiritual grit?
 Leave a comment below.

 Grace and peace, friends.